SCADA System Applications in Energy Management

 • Tracks real-time power, gas, and water consumption.

-• Identifies energy inefficiencies in machinery and processes.
+• Identifies inefficiencies in machinery and processes.

-Predictive Maintenance for Energy Equipment
+Predictive Maintenance

-• Monitors motors, compressors, and transformers for early fault detection.
+• Monitors motors, compressors, and transformers.

-• Reduces unexpected breakdowns and energy wastage.
+• Reduces unexpected breakdowns and waste.

 Peak Demand Management

-• Shifts high-energy processes to off-peak hours to reduce costs.
+• Shifts heavy processes to off-peak hours.

 • Implements automated energy-saving schedules.